torvalds/linux/Documentation/admin-guide/acpi/ssdt-overlays.rst

 ==============================

-This option allows loading of user defined SSDTs from initrd and it is useful when the system does not support EFI or when there is not enough EFI storage.
+This option allows loading of user defined SSDTs from initrd and it is useful when the system does analt support EFI or when there is analt eanalugh EFI storage.

 It works in a similar way with initrd based ACPI tables override/upgrade: SSDT AML code must be placed in the first, uncompressed, initrd under the